 The Staten Island Long Term Recovery Organization has two classes of members:

-Voting members must attend a minimum of four committee meetings a year (exclusive of general and steering committee meetings) to demonstrate their active work on behalf of the mission of the LTRO.
+Voting members must attend a minimum of one meeting per year (inclusive of general, board, steering, and committee meetings) to demonstrate their active work on behalf of the mission of the LTRO.

 Non-voting members may be organizations or elected officials and will be invited to all meetings but do not have to attend meetings to retain their non-voting membership status.